WTS

 Christine Skinner

-Christi is a long-time member of WTS and this is her second term on the WTS Foundation board where she serves as the WTSF Treasurer.
+Christi is a long-time member of WTS, and this is her third term on the WTS Foundation board.
+She splits her time between Olympia, WA and Phoenix, AZ.

 • Patricia M